-We are fortunate to have in place a number of safeguards to protect Mississippi taxpayers from a state government operating in the red.
-The Mississippi legislature is specifically prohibited from appropriating any more than 98% of projected revenues so that 2% can be set aside in our working cash stabilization fund for cash flow and emergency use.
+Mississippi is fortunate to have in place a number of safeguards to protect taxpayers from a state government operating in the red.
+The Mississippi legislature is specifically prohibited from appropriating any more than 98% of projected revenues so that 2% can be set-aside in our working cash stabilization fund for cash flow and emergency use.

-In addition, the Governor must by law put scissors to agency budgets in any month when revenues fall below 98% of what has been projected by the legislature.
+In addition, the Governor must by law trim agency budgets in any month when revenues fall below 98% of what has been projected by the legislature.
 With these safeguards in place, Mississippi state government will never spend more than we take in.